abhishksen/100daysofcode/README.md

 # 100daysofcode
-This is repo to track my learning progress.
+This GitHub repo is used to track my learning progress.

 Since I already have some knowledge about html and css, decided to start directly from javascript, let's see where it takes me...